Practitioner Learning Center

 BostonSight PROSE is a comprehensive medical treatment model to restore visual function to patients with complex corneal disease.
 BostonSight SCLERAL is our data-driven product delivering doctors and patients unparalleled scleral lens design.

 BostonSight SCLERAL offers two convenient triple-play FitKit™ options: 16, 16.5, & 17mm and 18, 18.5, & 19mm.
 Each diagnostic set includes 3 diameters in ONE kit making it even easier to find the perfect fit.
 Our FitKit™ offers an efficient fitting process with right and left eye anatomical designs.
-The same diameter range is available via our empirical, image-guided design feature: Smart360™.
+The same diameter range plus 17.5mm is available via our free-form empirical design feature: Smart360™.

 Which diameter FitKit® should I get for my practice?